Posttraumatic Stress Disorder (PTSD)

 - Probability of PTSD was assessed in about 29 types of traumatic experiences, divided into groups: sexual relationship violence, interpersonal violence, exposure to organized violence, participation in organized violence, and other life-threatening traumatic experiences.

-- Unexpected death of loved one, rape, other sexual assault were associated with the highest rate of PTSD.
+- Unexpected death of loved one, rape, and other sexual assault were associated with the highest rate of PTSD.

 - 16% of children and adolescents exposed to trauma develop PTSD.